-NOTE: In some circumstances, MGIB Ch.
-30 may provide better benefits than the new Post 9/11 GI Bill program.
+Compare different VA education benefits and determine which best suits your needs by visiting the Comparison Tool/Payment Rates on the Department of Veterans Affaris website.
+Note: In some circumstances, the MGIB may provide better benefits than the Post 9/11 GI Bill program.
 VA and OCC are urging persons eligible for education benefits under the Post 9/11 GI Bill and other programs to consider carefully which program is best for them before making an irrevocable selection.

 **Please note, if you complete the VONAPP online, it is important to follow the instructions carefully and print a copy of the completed application before exiting the session.
 Bring a copy of the printed VONAPP when you visit Veterans Services.